 It would be interesting to critique the way Secrets & Lies seems to depend on Hortense being portrayed as a successful and prosperous member of the professional middle class.
-How would the dynamic of the film ring differently if the class disparity between Cynthia and Hortense was narrower—or even reversed.
+How would the dynamic of the film ring differently if the class disparity between Cynthia and Hortense was narrower — or even reversed.
 It would also be interesting to analyse this film in conversation with Basil Dearden's Sapphire (1959), not least of all because it could be argued that only the aesthetics of race relations have changed in the intervening decades.
-However, it would be rewarding to compare and contrast how Sapphire uses the genre of the police procedural to look at race, whilst Secrets & Lies uses a subgenre of drama that I can only categorise on the cuff as "soap opera" (albeit on a prestige level).
+However, it would be rewarding to compare and contrast how Sapphire uses the genre of the police procedural to look at race with the way Secrets & Lies uses a subgenre of drama that I can only categorise off the cuff as "soap opera" (albeit on a prestige level).

 Secrets & Lies should easily be 3.5/5 based on the scene in the 'caff' alone—not a "diner" or "tearoom" as other US reviewers have mentioned.
 However, I mark it down on three important points.
 First, the original soundtrack rubbed me the wrong way — something about it seemed a little too obvious; too "abstract".
 Secondly, the film's many clichés and misrepresentations of British working-class life grated as the film unfolded: the dropped vowels; the obstreperous "yoofs"; the perpetual scowls; the constant chewing of gum; the chain-smoking; the aggressively lowbrow interests (eg. in TV and going to the pub) and no expressed aesthetic preferences whatsoever, even in the choice of alcohol.
 Finally, the final sequence was far too specific and explicit—Spall's speech is far too didactic, explaining the thesis of the film (ie. that long-term secrets aren't a good idea…) when we already knew or guessed what it was trying to say.
 Indeed, this indoor scene is by far the weakest in the film, including the very strangely handled implication Monica's middle-class fastiduous gentilisms are the result of her infertility.
 And of course the film is very eager to close down any race-related reason for the breakdown of the party.